marco-zambardi/quick-start/creating_a_new_segment.md

 Here you can assign a name to the new segment and starting adding Rules to segment related to a given type of data, data can be Demographic data, Digital Messages data and Purchase data.
 Each Rule is a set of conditions upon a given type of data; you can mix freely Rules to create your target segment.

-Click on a Tab to create a Rule, you can choose between Custom Rule and Preset Rule:
+Click on a Tab to create a Rule, you can choose between Custom Rule and Preset Rule.
+Custom Rules give access to all the available fields in the database, Preset Rule are pre-configured rules that you can use as building blocks for your segment.
+Preset rules library may be empty at the very first login.

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-51-17.jpg)

-To start, click on Custom Rule; in this way you can set condition on any available field in the database:
+To start, click on Custom Rule:

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-53-18.jpg)